Contrast-Security-OSS/NodeTestBenches/fastify4ts/README.md

-# @contrast/fastify3-test-bench
+# @contrast/fastify4-test-bench
-An intentionally vulnerable `fastify3` application.
+An intentionally vulnerable `fastify4` application written in typescript.

 ## Running Locally
 Make sure you have [Node.js](http://nodejs.org/) installed or install a version